Kenyan telco Safaricom’s Alpha incubator faces uncertain future – TechCrunch

 As TechCrunch reported, one of the first objectives of Alpha was to build upon the success of M-Pesa.

-As a telco, Safaricom has 69 percent of the Kenya’s mobile subscribers and generates around a fourth ($531 million) of its ≈ $2.2 billion annual revenues (2018) from M-Pesa.
+As a telco, Safaricom has 69% of the Kenya’s mobile subscribers and generates around one-fourth ($531 million) of its ≈ $2.2 billion annual revenues (2018) from M-Pesa.
 The fintech product has 20.5 million customers across a network of 176,000 agents.

 While these stats have put Safaricom in a coveted position, the company’s former CEO Bob Collymore expressed concerns over the risk of too many eggs in one basket.
 For years, Collymore pressed his company to diversify product and revenue streams.

-Through in-house development and partnerships, Safaricom added consumer and small business-based products, such as ride-hail app Little and website services, to its mobile and fintech network.
+Through in-house development and partnerships, Safaricom added to its mobile and fintech network consumer and small business-based products, such as ride-hail app Little and website services.

-In 2017, Safaricom’s Chief Innovation Officer and first head of Alpha, Kamal Bhattacharya echoed Collymore’s mission to diversify the company’s offerings.
+In 2017, Safaricom’s chief innovation officer and first head of Alpha, Kamal Bhattacharya, echoed Collymore’s mission to diversify the company’s offerings.

 “We’d actually like to move beyond M-Pesa by leveraging its power as a social network to connect people to other product solutions,” he told TechCrunch.